The San Antonio Fire Museum

 YOU MAY ALSO LIKE

 Miles Through Time Automotive Museum has over 100 years of must-see automotive history on display.
-This unique, co-op-style museum is located inside the Old Clarkesville Mill in Clarkesville, GA. which is also home to Northeast Georgia's largest antique mall....
+This unique, co-op-style museum is located inside of Vintage Garage Antiques which is in an old textile mill called the Old Clarkesville Mill in Clarkesville, GA....

-Heart of Route 66 Auto Museum began as a dream, of Richard Holmes, a Tulsa attorney and car enthusiast.
-In 2012 Holmes began putting together an advisory board who were all car lovers and collectors who all shared his dream.
+Heart of Route 66 Auto Museum began as a dream, of Richard Holmes, a Tulsa attorney, and car enthusiast.
+In 2012 Holmes began putting together an advisory board that was all car lovers and collectors who all shared his dream.
 And the search for a suitable venue...

 Located in Melbourne, Florida, this new 123,000 square foot complex houses the collection of Mark Pieloch.
 Mark has been a car enthusiast for over 40 years and has amassed over 295 cars that range from classic 1950s to 1970’s American muscle cars, to modern...